|University Location||Melbourne, Victoria|

 The Master of Teaching (Secondary) focuses on adolescent learning and the nature of education, classroom teaching and practice in schools, education and its relationship to society and planning, implementation and evaluation of the school curriculum.
 This program is equivalent to a two-year program undertaken within 1.5 years’ time.

 Professional experience placements in educational settings relevant to your teaching specialisation will enable you to connect the theoretical components your course with practical aspects of teaching and learning under the valuable guidance of practitioners.
 You will also study the complex and powerful role that teachers have as leaders in classroom, school, and community settings, with the power to change, and develop strategies to enable you to take your place as an active contributor to shaping education locally and globally.

 You must have a completed undergraduate degree with different disciplines, as primary teachers must have general knowledge in several different subjects.

 For the Secondary programs, you must also meet the requirements for two teaching methods.
 The university is generally looking for four to five full credits in a first method and another three to four full credits in a second method.
 For example, if you would like English as your first teaching method and history as your second, you are required to have completed five full credits in English and four full credits in history within your undergraduate degree.

 Business, biology, chemistry, computing, drama, economics, English, ESL, geography, history, languages, legal studies, math, media, music, physics, psychology, science, SOSE (humanities), visual arts

 All applicants must sit CASPer, a requirement for many of the initial teacher education courses in Victoria.
 It is a non-cognitive online tool designed to assess an applicant’s personal and professional attributes.
 CASPer can only be taken online, on specific dates between September and January.
 Please contact OzTREKK for details.

-*While the application deadline is November 29, 2019, you are encouraged to submit your application a minimum of three months prior to the program’s start date.
+*While the application deadline is November 29 each year, you are encouraged to submit your application a minimum of three months prior to the program’s start date.